Cyclone Nargis: Meteorological history

 On 1 May 2008, after turning nearly due eastward, Cyclone Nargis began rapidly intensifying, due to greatly improved outflow aided by an approaching upper-level trough.
 Strengthening continued as Nargis developed a well-defined eye with a diameter of 19 km (12 mi), and early on 2 May, the JTWC estimated that the cyclone reached peak 1-minute winds of 215 km/h, as it approached the coast of Myanmar, making it a Category 4 storm.
 At the same time, the IMD assessed Nargis as attaining peak 3-minute sustained winds of 165 km/h.
 Around 1200 UTC on 2 May, Cyclone Nargis made landfall in the Ayeyarwady Division of Myanmar at peak strength.
 The storm gradually weakened as it proceeded east over Myanmar, with its proximity to the Andaman Sea preventing rapid weakening.
 Its track turned to the northeast due to the approach of a mid-latitude trough to its northwest, passing just north of Yangon with winds of 130 km/h.
 Early on 3 May, the IMD issued its final advisory on the storm.
 Nargis quickly weakened after turning to the northeast, toward the rugged terrain near the Myanmar–Thailand border, and after deteriorating to minimal tropical storm status, the JTWC issued its last advisory on Nargis.

 Impact

-Western Bay of Bengal
+Bay of Bengal

-Rainfall rate from cyclone Nargis over Western Bay of Bengal, as measured by the TRMM.

 On 27 and 28 April, the cyclone enhanced the South-West Monsoon over Sri Lanka, which resulted in very heavy rain, flooding, and landslides being reported within the Western, Sabaragamuwa and Southern provinces.
 The districts of Ratnapura and Kegalle were the most affected, where more than 3,000 families were displaced.
 Thousands of houses were flooded, with 21 reported destroyed.
 The rainfall left 4,500 people homeless, and more than 35,000 people were affected on the island.
 Three people were reported injured on the island, while two were reported dead.